gregorosaurus/flyingcanuck/posts/2021-10-04_SynapseSqlCICD/post.md

 For this post, we will use github actions, however it can easily be adapted to Azure DevOps Pipelines.
 In fact, there is documentation on how to run [SQLPacakge on Microsoft's website](https://docs.microsoft.com/en-us/sql/tools/sqlpackage/sqlpackage-pipelines?view=sql-server-ver15#additional-sqlpackage-examples).

-Luckily for us, there is a [SQLPackage github action](https://github.com/Azure/run-sqlpackage-action) that saves us some work of downloading and extracting the SQLPacakge zip into the agent environment.
-We will leverage this as part of our github action.

 > Note: the github action referenced says that only Publish is supported, and doesn't say Extract is supported.
 But if you look at the code of the action, you can see that Extract will work fine.

 ## Authentication